Sub-project of the Arcus-3D-P1 Pick and place for 3D printers project.

 The mount itself was designed with a bending interface, much like real Lego blocks, so it can tolerate a rather large range of over/under extrusion and still work.
 This is much better than the simple interference fit which I started with.

 Each block is printed as two parts.
-This lets you print the mount sideways, which is much stronger, and which then allows for the bending block - post interface.
-The top covers can be then be printed flat and so no bridging or overhangs are required here.
+This lets you print the base on it's side, which is much stronger, and which then allows for the bending block - post interface.
+The top covers can be then be printed flat and so no bridging or overhangs are required.